What is this Census 2020 stuff that is everywhere?

 The first mailings will be sent in Mid-March requesting people to complete their census online regarding ALL people residing in the household on April 1, 2020.
 Yes, even if they are illegal immigrants or a foreign exchange student, if they are sleeping there April 1, you add that person to your Census count at that residence.
 If a person is unable to complete their online version, there will also be a paper version along with some that can be completed over the phone.
 For those without personal internet access at their residence, check with a local library or CIL where computers may be available to complete your census.
 People will have until August to complete the 2020 Census.
 Best idea is to complete the Census at your earliest convenience, as you will continue to receive requests asking you to complete the Census until completed.

-For peace of mind, it is important to know that the information you
+For peace of mind, it is important to know that under Federal law

 When will the Census happen?